Aftnet/Blog/content/posts/flets-hikari-config.md

 - NTT will **not** assign an IPv6 address to the interface requesting the delegation.
 I recommend assigning an address from the delegated prefix to the router's loopback interface as a fallback (useful for IPv4 connectivity)
 - Gateway will be assigned via DHCPv6 as well

-There is no plug and play with this setup: NTT does not send router advertisents, so directly attached devices will not autoconfigure IPv6 connectivity.
+There is no plug and play with this setup: NTT does not send router advertisements, so directly attached devices will not autoconfigure IPv6 connectivity.

 NTT also runs IPv4 DHCP, but it is only for VoIP: the device may get an address but it will not be able to use it to access the internet.
 One should be able to have something like Asterisk configure a SIP trunk using that DHCP configuration but it's not something I looked into.